andrewbutterfield/RTEMS-SMP-Formal/formal/promela/TEMPLATES.md

 ```
 from `testbuilder.py`.

+Initially we will work in the current repository, until we are sure that everything that has to move from `src` to `models` has done so.
+This involves both the disentangling and generalising steps.

+A design choice: do we keep all settings in one YAML file (`testbuilder`) or do we split out various aspects such as model-checker, OS-specifics, and test-framework?

+**Note:** *`testbuilder` currently looks in `src` for "global" settings, and in `models` for "local" settings.*

 ### Step 3 (Disentangle)

- 1. Add the contents of `automatic_testgen.py` next to Spin-related stuff in `testbuilder.py`.
+ 1. Add the contents of `automatic-testgen(-template).yml` next to Spin-related stuff in `testbuilder(-template).yml`, and modify `automatic_testgen.py` to refer to `testbuilder.yml`.
+Note that it already looks up its stuff from `model_dir` and not `source_dir`.
+ 2. Move instantiated config YAML files to `models/`, and remove any attempts to lookup `src` for "global" settings.

 ### Step 4 (Generalise)

-1. Rename the five keys in `testbuilder.py` that are too specific.
+ 1. Rename the five keys formely from `testbuilder.py` that are too specific.
  2. Specific handling needed for `testyamldir` which is used in commands `zero` and `copy`.
 The code for those will need a flag that enables this aspect of those commands.

 ### Step 5 (Instantiate other OS)

+ 1. Split the RTEMS-SMP-Formal repo into separate Testbuilder and RTEMS-Model repositories.
+ 2. Copy the Model repo and switch it to work with another operating system.

 ## Linkages